10 Best Things To Do In Milan

 View this post on Instagram

-Located in Central Milan, Duomo di Milano is the city’s most important and proud landmark, one of the best places to visit in Milan.
+Located in Central Milan, Duomo di Milano is the city’s most important and proud landmark, one of the best places to visit in Milan and one of the best things to do in Milan.
 This gothic Cathedral is not just another Church, Duomo di Milano represents not only the spirit of Milan but also the rich history of the city.
 With construction beginning in 1386, the Cathedral took six centuries to build with the finishing touches not completed until 1965.
 The Cathedral has a magnificent, grand architecture and interior with the best feature the rooftop – Duomo Rooftop.
 The rooftop features an exquisite design and allows you to stroll through the Cathedral spires whilst admiring views of the city.

 View this post on Instagram